-The mountain pine beetle has crossed into Alberta, and timber harvesting of lodgepole and jackpine in Alberta may see an increase in Allowable Annual Cut AAC to promote salvage before decay, potentially adding to downward price pressures as the lumber supply may increase.
-The Company is unable to predict when or if the mountain pine beetle infestation will be halted or its impact on future lumber, chip and log prices.
+The mountain pine beetle has crossed into Alberta, and timber harvesting of lodgepole and jackpine in Alberta may see an increase in AAC to promote salvage before decay, potentially adding to downward price pressures as the lumber supply may increase.
+The Company is unable to predict when or if the mountain pine beetle infestation will be halted or its impact on future prices for its products.